 As Michigan legal malpractice lawyers, we sue negligent attorneys throughout Michigan when they make mistakes and don’t fix them.
 If you think your former attorney made a mistake, call Hoffer & Sheremet at 616.278.0888, send us an email, or complete our Free Consultation Form.

 In its simplest terms, legal malpractice is when your lawyer makes a mistake while representing you, and you are harmed as a result.
+It can’t, however, be a mistake in judgment.
+It must be a mistake that a reasonable attorney would not have made under the same or similar circumstances, such as missing the statute of limitations deadline.

 To prove legal malpractice, your legal malpractice attorney must prove all of the following by a preponderance (more than 50%) of the evidence: